 I have set up an RESP for my son.
 For those who don’t remember, my son is on the Autism Spectrum, so why would I not put money into this RDSP, instead of an RESP?
 There are a few reasons for an RESP for a disabled child.

 There can be many reasons that an RESP is still a viable savings plan for parents of disabled children, and here are a few to consider.

 Child Can Attend Post-Secondary Programs

-If your child is not mentally disabled, or can cope with a post-secondary program, then an RESP is a good way to plan for their post-secondary education.
+If your child is not mentally disabled or can cope with a post-secondary program, then an RESP is an excellent way to plan for their post-secondary education.
 In our case my son may be able to go to College, University or other training programs.
 Having an RESP is simply a good plan for his future.

 CESG Can Pay Well

 As my son’s RDSP Disability Savings Bond is calculated against my family income, currently the DSB payment is quite low.
 When my son reaches his 18th birthday the DSB will be calculated against his income, so the pay out for money deposited into his RDSP will be higher.

 While the CESG portion of the RESP is also calculated based on my family income, it still pays well.
 I get 20% pay back up to $2500, so $500 every year is pretty good payback for an investment.

 There is a way to transfer money from an unused RESP to an RDSP.
 Is this the best thing to do with the RESP if it is unused is an open question.
 My RDSP expert said it would be better to collapse the RESP, pay back all grants and pay tax on any growth, and then add the remaining moneys into an RDSP.
 I will investigate that concept some more as my son gets closer to University age.